-Today we’ll take a look mono black Commander decks.
+Today we’ll take a look mono Black Commander decks.
 We’ll take a look at different options you have and interesting cards you might want to include.
-You have a lot of possibilities, as mono black Commander decks are perhaps the most interesting of all mono colored decks.
+You have a lot of possibilities, as mono Black Commander decks are perhaps the most fascinating of all mono colored decks.

 - a good mana base

 Let’s dive into some of your best options for each one.